 Blindness: High blood pressure also puts pressure on the blood vessels of the eyes.
 Over time, this can cause vision and eye damage, which can eventually lead to blindness.

 Kidney Failure: Blood pressure affects all arteries in the body, including those surrounding the kidneys.
-If it damages the arteries around the kidneys, it can cause the kidneys not to function properly.
-They will not be able to filter blood effectively, leading to kidney disease or failure.
+If it damages the arteries around the kidneys, it can cause the kidneys to not function properly.
+They will not be able to filter blood effectively, resulting in kidney disease or failure.

 Sexual Dysfunction: High blood pressure can lead to erectile dysfunction in men or lowered sexual desire in women.
-This is due to its effect on the blood vessels in the genital region.
+This is a result of the effect on blood vessels in the genital region.

 As you can see, the health effects of high blood pressure are far-reaching and serious.
-But you don’t have to be a victim.
-To learn how to improve your blood pressure, however, you need to first know your risk factors.
+You don’t have to be a victim, though, and can learn methods for improving your blood pressure.
+However, you need to first know your risk factors.

 Here are the most common risk factors for high blood pressure.